rerun-modules/rundeck-admin/commands/schedule-takeover/README.md

 Use **schedule-takeover** to tell a Rundeck server in cluster mode to claim all scheduled jobs from another cluster server.

+INCUBATOR STATUS: This command may change, go away, or turn into something else.

 Example
 -------